kormax/apple-enhanced-contactless-polling/README.md

   - Hotels.
 - HomeKit pairing;
 - Identity (Real device).

+<sub>Frames missing from the example table but not mentioned above were collected but not yet analyzed and publicized.</sub>

 One way to get this information is via a sniffing functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
 A couple of tidbits encountered: